SynackSyndicate/SynackSyndicate/README.md

 ![MasterHead](https://media1.giphy.com/channel_assets/charlos_/EwtlNE0w0jqB.gif)
 <h1 align="center">Hey there, Welcome to my Github!</h1>
 <h3 align="center">Passionate Cybersecurity Professional.
 Slowly progressing through the land of Git; so bear with the noobishness.
 Primarily I am going to be using GitHub as a platform to document, create opinionated posts about experiences, and to blog about my journey breakiing into CyberSecurity.
-Currently I'm working towards my Bachelors in CyberSecurity while supplementing other supporting hands-on-labs like TryHackMe, RangeForce, BTLO, INE, and AttackIQ.
+Currently I'm working towards my Bachelors in CyberSecurity while supplementing other supporting hands-on-labs like TryHackMe, BTLO, and some coding languages varying from my GoLang projects, Python experiences, BASH, and SQL.
 I’m looking to collaborate with like minded individuals who are new to cybersecurity and professionals who are in it.</h3>